 Ironically, most of their healthcare providers do not make the connection either.
 Many visits to health care providers that do not result in their symptoms either improving or resolving over time are a common occurrence.

-There is growing scientific evidence that surgery on the abdominal wall can cause chronic back, hip and leg pain in the future (1, 2, 3 ), and the relationship between the surgery and the future effects on how the person functions is closer than has been previously thought.
+There is growing scientific evidence that surgery on the abdominal wall can cause chronic back, hip, and leg pain in the future (1, 2, 3 ), and the relationship between the surgery and the future effects on how the person functions are closer than has been previously thought.

-While Cesarean section and hernia repairs is common, informing these patients about the affects of the scar tissue underlying the surgery and the way it can affect them for years to come is often never discussed.
-Most physicians do not consider the long term side effects a serious health problem, unless it causes problems in the intestines or other organ systems.
-On the other hand, physicians are working on less invasive ways of performing surgeries that do not puncture the abdomen, which is essential to proper function of the core, and the way we walk, move and even perform when engaging in sports.
+While Cesarean section and hernia repairs is common, informing these patients about the effects of the scar tissue underlying the surgery and the way it can affect them for years to come is often never discussed.
+Most physicians do not consider the long-term side effects a serious health problem unless it causes problems in the intestines or other organ systems.
+On the other hand, physicians are working on less invasive ways of performing surgeries that do not puncture the abdomen, which is essential to the proper function of the core, and the way we walk, move and even perform when engaging in sports.

-If you search PubMed.gov, you will find numerous studies mentioning a large assortment of post surgical pain in their backs, necks, shoulders, knees and other areas which were reported and presented in major journals.
-In the past, most studies often failed to establish the link between abdominal post surgical weakness, sub abdominal adhesion of the fascia and musculature and its affect on gait.
-Now growing evidence is supports the idea that an active scar can ultimately alter the gait system, resulting in painful compensations throughout the back and extremities.
+If you search PubMed.gov, you will find numerous studies mentioning a large assortment of post-surgical pain in their backs, necks, shoulders, knees, and other areas which were reported and presented in major journals.
+In the past, most studies often failed to establish the link between abdominal post-surgical weakness, sub abdominal adhesion of the fascia and musculature, and its effect on gait.
+Now growing evidence supports the idea that an active scar can ultimately alter the gait system, resulting in painful compensations throughout the back and extremities.

 Even the most minor scar on the surface can cause many problems in the abdominal cavity, affecting the way you walk, feel and function for years to come.
 These studies are presented at the Fascia Research Congress which is attended by experts in fascial therapy from around the world every other year.

-When we read about why people hurt, most articles talk about the core and how essential it is to the way we function mechanically, yet, most doctors do not fully understand the effects of surgery to this region, and how it effects core function, stability and the fascial system.
+When we read about why people hurt, most articles talk about the core and how essential it is to the way we function mechanically, yet, most doctors do not fully understand the effects of surgery on this region, and how it affects core function, stability, and the fascial system.
 If you already are built asymmetrically, as many of us are, an active scar can worsen the way you feel and function, since it aggravates already problematic body mechanics.

-Considering a chiropractor may be your best option since the combination of manipulation of the joints affected by the adhesion, as well as soft tissue work at the scar and into the mesentery will likely yield the best result.
-After treatment, exercises to strengthen and retrain the region can improve overall function for the best long term improvement of the condition.
+Considering a chiropractor could be your best option since the combination of manipulation of the joints affected by the adhesion, as well as soft tissue work at the scar and into the mesentery will likely yield the best result.
+After treatment, exercises to strengthen and retrain the region can improve overall function for the best long-term improvement of the condition.

-Abdominals scars being responsible for back, leg and knee problems are often overlooked and are rarely discussed by healthcare professionals, resulting in many failed treatments to resolve pain in the abdomen, back and legs.
-With today’s high deductibles and co payments, choosing the wrong approach or provider can be quite costly, and frustrating as well.
-If you have had an abdominal surgery, or c section, it is important to tell your doctor for the best diagnosis and treatment approach for your problem.
+Abdominal scars being responsible for back, leg, and knee problems are often overlooked and are rarely discussed by healthcare professionals, resulting in many failed treatments to resolve pain in the abdomen, back, and legs.
+With today’s high deductibles and co-payments, choosing the wrong approach or provider can be quite costly, and frustrating as well.
+If you have had abdominal surgery or c section, it is important to tell your doctor for the best diagnosis and treatment approach for your problem.

 It is important to look at people as a whole, rather than just where they hurt.
 Often, scars in the abdomen affect people and the way they move.
-More evidence is suggesting that back and knee problems are a movement problem, rather than a back problem.
+More evidence is suggesting that back and knee problems are a movement problem, rather than back problems.

 Since abdominal scars affect how you move, it is essential for your healthcare provider to consider the effects of a scar when being evaluated and treated for problems in the back or legs.
 Often, a simple movement screen that involves movement against the planes of the scar can offer an accurate assessment of whether the scar is active or not.